 It is to be added further that nothing shall debar a wife whose marriage has been terminated by talaq effective under this section from re-marrying the same husband, without an intervening marriage with a third-person, unless such termination is for the third time so effective.
 In addition, as per section 8, when a talaq is effected not by the husband but by the wife in the exercise of the right delegated to her by her husband, it is known as talaq by tafweez and such talaq is applicable in the same manner prescribed in section 7 of such Act.

 Registration of Divorce:

-Moreover The Marriage Registrar shall not register a divorce of the kind known as Talaq-i-tafweez except on the production of a document registered under the Registration Act, 1908 (XVI of 1908), by which the husband delegated the power of divorce to the wife or of an attested copy of an entry in the register of marriages showing that such delegation has been made.
-The Registration of is being a mandatory rules now a days in Bangladesh.
+Moreover, The Marriage Registrar shall not register a divorce of the kind known as Talaq-i-tafweez except on the production of a document registered under the Registration Act, 1908 (XVI of 1908), by which the husband delegated the power of divorce to the wife or of an attested copy of an entry in the register of marriages showing that such delegation has been made.
+Registration is being mandatory rules nowadays in Bangladesh.

 Maintenance of Wife:

 Usually, assuming her husband demands a divorce, the divorced wife keeps her dower (mahr), both the original gift and any supplementary property specified in the marriage contract.
 She is also given child support until the age of weaning, at which point the child’s custody will be settled by the couple or by the courts.